A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

 \subsection{Benchmark 3: Image Segmentation}

-\textit{Beyond the Pixel-Wise Loss for Topology-Aware Delineation}~\cite{mosinska2018beyond} applies deep perceptual loss to the task of delineating curvilinear structures through semantic segmentation.
-This is done by training the U-net architecture~\cite{ronneberger2015u} using a combination of pixel-wise BCE and deep perceptual loss according to Eq.~\ref{eq:benchmark3_loss}, where $x$ and $y$ are the input image and ground truth segmentation map and $\mu$ is a scalar that is set to keep the two losses at the same order of magnitude.
+The paper \textit{Beyond the Pixel-Wise Loss for Topology-Aware Delineation}~\cite{mosinska2018beyond} applies deep perceptual loss to the task of delineating curvilinear structures through semantic segmentation.
+The paper shows that the addition of deep perceptual loss improves performance compared to solely using pixel-wise loss.
+This is done by training the U-net architecture~\cite{ronneberger2015u} using a combination of pixel-wise binary cross entropy loss ($L_{bce}$) and deep perceptual loss ($L_{top}$).
+The loss is defined as

+where $x$ and $y$ are the input image and ground truth segmentation map and $\mu$ is a scalar that is set to keep the two losses at the same order of magnitude.
+The deep perceptual loss is calculated as